Latest Update

 Rooted Facebook Group for online sharing

-Luke 10-24 overview video by The Bible Project
+John overview video: by The Bible Project

 Bible Gateway is an online Bible app with many translations and some other free helps

-A Clay Jar devotionals on Luke
+A Clay Jar devotionals on John

 As always, we would love to hear about your experience in reading through the New Testament.
 Please share your questions and insights with us at rooted@lifepointnaz.church.